chandlergibbons/Mars-Web-Scrape-Info-Page/README.md

 Next I Visited the url for JPL Featured Space Image.
 I then used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable.

+Mars Facts

+The next items I grabed were on the Mars Facts webpage.
+I used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc. I then used Pandas to convert the data to a HTML table string.